MIDS-scaling-up/v3/week05/hw/Readme.md

   * Use the following [shell script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh) to process your val directory.
 It simply moves your validation set into proper subfolders
   * When you untarred the train file, it created a large number (1000) of tar files, one for each class.
 You will need to create a separate directory for each of class , move the tar file there, untar the file and remove it.
 This should be a one liner shell script but we'll let you have fun with it!
   * Make sure that under the train and val folders, there is one directory for class and that the samples for that class are under that directory
-5. Adapt the code we discuss in the labs to the training of imagenet
+5. Adapt the code we discuss in the labs to the training of imagenet.
+Make sure the number of classes and image sizes are correct.
+Make sure the transforms are correct.
 6. Start training && observe progress !